pyglet/pyglet/doc/programming_guide/image.rst

     kitten.blit(x, y, 0)
     kitten.blit(x, y, -0.5)

-The default pyglet projection has a depth range of (-1, 1) -- images drawn with a z value outside this range will not be visible, regardless of whether depth testing is enabled or not.
+The default pyglet projection has a depth range of (-8192, 8192) -- images drawn with a z value outside this range will not be visible, regardless of whether depth testing is enabled or not.
+(You can create your own Window projection matrix if you have specific needs).

 Images with an alpha channel can be blended with the existing framebuffer.
 To do this you need to supply OpenGL with a blend equation.
 The following code